cbudac/cnns/readme.md

 ### Todo:
 - enhance the data modules to allow control from config file for number of workers etc.
-- add torch metrics and calculate classification specifi metrics
+- add torch metrics and calculate classification specific metrics